Order Matters: 3D Shape Generation from Sequential VR Sketches: Acknowledgment

 \section{Acknowledgment}

-We thank Gege Gao for early discussions in the beginning of this project and Prof. Lorenz Hurni for the support of GPUs and devices.
+We thank Gege Gao for insightful discussions and Prof. Lorenz Hurni for their support and access to GPUs.
 This work is supported by Hi!
 PARIS and ANR/France 2030 program (ANR-23-IACL-0005).
 The data collection process was funded by the Swiss National Science Foundation (SNSF) under the grant \emph{3D Sketch Maps} (Grant No. 202284). {